dbca-wa/wastd/docs/data_curators.rst

 If the inputs for the source ID change, delete the source ID, save the AnimalEncounter to generate a new, correct source ID, then update the case folder name with the new source ID.
 Lastly, rename and reupload all files to propagate the new source ID into filenames and file URLs.
-If we don't do this, things will get tricky beyond repair in the future.
+This extra step is extremely important to keep shared identifiers on files and electronic records in sync.

 Outcome
 -------